plexHD/Gravity-Simulation/README.md

  An attempt at a barely realistic simulation of gravitational forces objects have on each other.

-Please bare in mind that this is just a simple project for fun and is soly based on physical equation.
-This means that while the simulations might look quite realistic, this is by no means a complex simulation and a lot of factors are not taken into account here.
+Please bare in mind that this is just a simple project for fun and is soly based on physical equations.
+This means that this is by no means a very accurate representation of reality, but rather based on our theoretical understanding of pyhsical concepts and a lot of factors are not taken into account here.
 You might notice that it is also just in 2d, due to the limitations of pygame.
-Additionally this project is still work in progress and I might add more features like a UI to manage planets and their respective positions and velocities, more realistic simulation and more.
+To get started open the menu in the top right corner and start creating some objects.
+With the quickload buttons at the bottom, you can easely load the sun, earth and mars and their respective orbits.
+When adding custom objects and planets, please note that it is very important, to enter the values unit and unit size.

 Use the left and right arrow keys to control the speed of time.
 (Probably necessary to make movements visible)